melvincarvalho/userguide/README.md

 _**remark:** Make sure you have the correct prefix for `space:storage`.
 The full URI is `<http://www.w3.org/ns/pim/space#storage>`.
 _**remark:** You will only be able to visualize the resources that are publicly readable in the second Pod, unless you have full access to the second Pod.

-2. Navigate to a person's Pod and login.
+2. Navigate to a person's Pod and log in.

    You will be prompted to authorize the new person's Pod to access your Pod.
-This is required as a preliminary step, otherwise your Pod storage cannot be accessed and displayed.
-If you authorize the new WebID to access your store then you can see the store of the new Pod as a new option in the drop down header menu.
+This is required as a preliminary step; otherwise, your Pod storage cannot be accessed and displayed.
+If you authorize the new WebID to access your store, then you can see the store of the new Pod as a new option in the drop down header menu.

-In the next screenshot I (<https://timea.solidcommunity.net/profile/card#me>) was visiting the pod of <https://sharonstrats.inrupt.net/profile/card#me> and at the same time I have added <https://timea-test.solidcommunity.net/profile/card#me> as an extra store that belongs to me.
+   In the next screenshot, I (`<https://timea.solidcommunity.net/profile/card#me>`) was visiting the pod of `<https://sharonstrats.inrupt.net/profile/card#me>`, and at the same time, I have added <https://timea-test.solidcommunity.net/profile/card#me> as an extra store that belongs to me.

 ![Displaying more stores](.gitbook/assets/Another_Pods_Storage.png)